MK2112/lusby/README.md

 # lusby

 Linux USB denY (lusby), a security framework for handling USB devices on Debian/Ubuntu systems.<br>
-Lusby enforces a "deny-by-default" policy through interaction with USBGuard: unknown USB devices are automatically blocked.<br>
+Lusby enforces a "deny-by-default" policy through interaction with USBGuard: unknown USB devices are automatically blocked.
 Only explicitly approved devices are allowed-temporarily or permanently, cryptographically signed and fully auditable.

 ## Main Features